sandeshshrestha/zipSeries/README.rst

 	target options:
-	  --target-release       set OS/400 release for the target -S , --target-srv      set server for the target
+	  --target-release       set OS/400 release for the target -S , --target-svr      set server for the target
-	  -U , --target-usr      set user profile for the target -P , --target-pwd      set user password for the target -L , --target-libl     set library for the target -C , --target-config   read target config from file --target-save-file     restore from OS/400 savfile stored locally all --source-* options will ignored
+	  -U , --target-usr      set user profile for the target -P , --target-pwd      set user password for the target -L , --target-lib      set library for the target -C , --target-config   read target config from file --target-save-file     restore from OS/400 savfile stored locally all --source-* options will ignored